 This May 2018 guide, Guidance for Researchers: Feedback, is a tool providing researchers with advice on the best ways to ensure patients, carers, service users and members of public contributing to their work are kept informed of research progress and their input is formally acknowledged.
 From NIHR CLAHRC East of England with Involve and the NIHR Research Design Service.

 Lorna Jacobs, Senior Programme Manager at NIHR CLAHRC East of England: Lorna.Jacobs@cpft.nhs.uk

-INVOLVE – supports active public involvement in NHS, public health and social care research
+INVOLVE – national expert agency to support active public involvement in NHS, public health and social care research

 This NIHR-funded national advisory group brings together expertise, insight and experience in the field of public involvement in research, with the aim of advancing it as an essential part of the process by which research is identified, prioritised, designed, conducted and disseminated.
 Provides a wealth of resources, briefing notes and training for researchers: http://www.invo.org.uk

 National Co-ordinating Centre for Public Engagement (NCPPE)